Man City on verge of Premier League title as Haaland scores twice in 2-0 win over Tottenham

 Later he produced another save to deny the Spurs forward, but Ortega’s finest moment came in the 86th when Son Heung-min raced through on goal.

-With only the keeper to beat, Son looked certain to score as he fired low toward the corner — a draw would have put Arsenal in the driver’s seat for the title heading into Sunday’s season finale — but he could only watch as Ortega shot out a leg to deflect the ball.
+With only the keeper to beat, Son looked certain to score as he fired low toward the corner.
+A draw would have put Arsenal in the driver’s seat for the title heading into Sunday’s season finale — but Son could only watch as Ortega shot out a leg to deflect the ball.

+Guardiola, watching on, had his head in his hands before falling to the ground in relief.

 Shortly after, Doku lured Porro into a lunge in the Spurs box and referee Chris Kavanagh pointed to the spot.

-Haaland put the game beyond doubt by blasting it into the top corner for his second of the match and 38th of the season.
+Haaland put the game beyond doubt by blasting his shot into the top corner for his second of the match and 38th of the season.

 AP soccer: https://apnews.com/hub/soccer